Moores Building Art Space

 08 9432 9555

-Free 30 minute parking bays are available on High Street, bordering Henry Street.
+Free 30-minute parking is available on High Street, bordering Henry Street.
 Paid parking is available on Henry Street and the surrounding streets.

-The Moores Building Contemporary Art Space is managed by Fremantle Arts Centre.
+The Moores Building Art Space is managed by Fremantle Arts Centre.

 We welcome proposals from individual artists, groups and organisations across ALL artforms for exhibitions within the gallery.
 We strongly encourage artists from First Nations, CALD, LGBTQIA+ and disability communities with practices across disciplines to contact us.